UPennBJPrager/CNT_Research_Template/README.md

 conda env list

 #### Activating Environment
-conda activate myenv **where myenv is the name of the environment you wish to create**
+conda activate myenv **where myenv is the name of the environment you wish to activate**

 #### Deactivating an environment
 conda deactivate